 What is handball?

 Handball is a sport that involves throwing, running, or dribbling a ball to try and score on the opponent's goal.
 Handball is fast-paced and physical.
 Often, it is considered to be a combination of basketball, soccer, and water polo.
 Handball is played by strategically passing the ball, moving, and spacing to try to get the best shot possible on goal.
 Defensively teams use a number of tactics, including man-to-man defense and zone defense, to try and slow down their opponents.

 How do you play handball?

 To play handball, one team attempts to score goals by throwing a hand-sized ball into the net while the other team tries to stop them.
 Handball is played on a rectangular court with a goal on either end.
 Each team fields six attacking and defending players and one goalie.
 Each regulation game takes 60 minutes, with two equal halves and a break in between.
 The winning team is whoever has the most goals when time expires.

 What are the rules and regulations of handball?

 To move the ball, players can pass to a teammate, dribble by bouncing the ball on the ground, or they can take three steps.
 If they travel by taking more than the allotted number of steps, then a turnover occurs.
 There is a semi-circle surrounding the goal, called the crease, that only the goalie is allowed into.
 In handball, it is illegal for players to kick the ball or strike an opponent in any way.
 The referee can award a penalty shot for a serious foul or infraction.

 What is the history of handball?

-Handball, also known as team handball, was originally created in northern Europe in the 1800's.
+Handball, also known as team handball, was originally created in northern Europe in the 1800s.
 The more modernized variant began in 1917 and grew so quickly that by 1936, handball was already an Olympic sport.
-While played throughout the world, it is most popular and widely-played in Europe.
+While played throughout the world, it is still the most popular and widely played in Europe.